Skip to main content

 Figure 2 above shows that, on average, 9.6 GtC/yr was released from fossil fuel use between 2012 and 2021.
 The actual flux of anthropogenic carbon released in 2021 was 9.9 GtC, equivalent to 36.4 Gt CO2.

-If you add the up arrows and subtract from that sum the down ones, you get +4.8 GtC/yr.
-This represents the net average increase in GtC in atmosphere CO2 per year for 2012-2021.
+If you add the up arrows and subtract the down ones from that sum, you get +4.8 GtC/yr.
+This represents the net average increase in GtC in atmospheric CO2 per year for 2012-2021.
 That is close to the accurately and precisely known value of +5.2 GtC/yr increase from the CO2 we pour into the atmosphere from burning fossil fuels.
 Hence, the figure above is unbalanced (about 0.3 GtC too low - the BIM carbon budget imbalance).
 Still, given the difficulty in calculating these values, it is remarkably close to "mass balance," as you learned in introductory chemistry classes.
-In general, before the Industrial Revolution, the sum of the fluxes leading to the addition of CO2 into the atmosphere was equal to the sum of the fluxes that removed it.
+In general, before the Industrial Revolution, the sum of the fluxes that added CO2 to the atmosphere was equal to the sum of the fluxes that removed it.
 That is, the system was in a steady state.
 That is no longer the case.

 Figure \(\PageIndex{3}\) shows a breakdown of the factors contributing to annual (left) and cumulative (right) fluxes of carbon (GtC/yr), a metric for CO2 flux, over time since 1850.